 Services and facilities that are closed:

-- Visitor Information Centres at Taree, Tea Gardens, Bulahdelah and Pacific Palms (phone and online support is available for local tourism operators)
+- Visitor Information Centre at Bulahdelah and Pacific Palms (phone and online support is available for local tourism operators).

 - The Manning Entertainment Centre